derenrich/trachs/README.md

 ### Setting Up Traccar

-1. In Traccar, create a device for each tracker you want to monitor
+1. In Traccar, create a device for each tracker you want to monitor (make sure to note the unique IDs you set)
 2. Set the device's "Identifier" to match either:
    - The value in your `DEVICE_MAPPING`, or
    - The auto-generated ID from the device name
-3. Ensure port 5055 (OsmAnd protocol) is accessible
+3. Ensure port 5055 (OsmAnd protocol) is accessible from trachs

 ## Generating secrets.json